Theory for Lattice Relaxation in Marginal Twist Moir\'es

 \emph{Honeycomb soliton network} --- In the honeycomb case the solitons are full shear dislocations (AA/SP/AA).
-However, because the network is not primitive, the solution is much more complicated.
-Unlike for the triangular case, for which there is only one type of dominant contribution, the main contributions for the honeycomb network are due to: (i) $u_{n,0}^\perp$ which oscillate between positive and negative and decay rapidly with $n$, and (ii) three other sets of stars: $u^\perp_{2n,n}$, $u^\perp_{2n+1,n} = u^\perp_{2n+1,n+1}$, and $u^\perp_{2n+2,n} = u^\perp_{2n+2,n+2}$, see Fig.\ \ref{fig:fig2}(a).
-The set $u^\perp_{2n,n}$ by itself yields a triangular network scaled by $1/\sqrt{3}$ and rotated by $30^\circ$.
-This gives too many solitons with the wrong slope.
+Because now the network is not primitive, the solution is much more complicated.
+Unlike for the triangular case, for which there is only one type of dominant contribution, we find (see Fig.\ \ref{fig:fig2}) that the main contributions for the honeycomb network are: (i) $u_{n,0}^\perp$ which oscillate and decay rapidly with $n$, and (ii) three other sets of transverse stars: $u^\perp_{2n,n}$, $u^\perp_{2n+1,n} = u^\perp_{2n+1,n+1}$, and $u^\perp_{2n+2,n} = u^\perp_{2n+2,n+2}$.
+The set $u^\perp_{2n,n}$ by itself yields a triangular network scaled by $1/\sqrt{3}$ and rotated by $30^\circ$, giving too many solitons with the wrong slope.
 The role of the remaining contributions is to remove the extra ones and correct the slope.

 As before we can expand $\bm \phi(\bm r)$ near a domain wall $\bm r_0 = \hat xL/2$, retaining only these stars.
 Setting the slope equal to that of the isolated soliton gives